 You can use a ring light for makeup application as it throws light on your face evenly and is easy to carry.

 Now, you must be wondering what kind of lighting you need to avoid when putting on your makeup.
 Scroll down to find out!

 The Lighting You Should Absolutely Avoid When Applying Makeup

-It’s best to steer clear of fluorescent, yellow, and rose-colored lights.
+It’s best to steer clear of fluorescent, yellow, and rose-colored lights as they have poor color rendering index.
 Fluorescent lights have the tendency to wash out your skin while enhancing your flaws, thus making you go heavy on the makeup.
-On the other hand, yellow and rose-colored lights are flattering, but they make it hard to really see what colors you’re using or how well you’re blending the products.
+On the other hand, yellow and rose-colored lights are flattering, but they make it hard to really see the true colors that you’re using or how well you’re blending the products.

 It is essential to keep color accuracy and color balance parameters in mind when figuring out which light to use for makeup.
 The contrast of colors, uniformity of blending, and other factors are dependent on makeup lighting.